An extreme adventure in polar bear denning territory.

 Day 2 - Arctic frontier arrival

-Fly to Thompson/Churchill, where you will be met by our staff, and then on to Nanuk Polar Bear Lodge, located 250 km southeast of Churchill.
-After settling in at the Lodge, your guides will conduct a final gear check.
-If time and daylight permits, you’ll head out on the first of your expeditions to search for polar bear dens.
+Fly to Thompson or Churchill, where you will be met by our staff, and then on to Nanuk Lodge.
+After settling in at the Lodge, you’ll head out on the first of your expeditions to search for dens.

 Day 13 - Back to Winnipeg

-Time to say goodbye to the Lodge and the wildlife whose home you’ve shared over the last 10 days.
-Your flight south to Winnipeg will take place today and we hope to see you back at one of our Eco-Lodges for more polar bear viewing very soon!
+After breakfast it’s time to say goodbye to the Lodge and the wildlife whose home you’ve shared over the last 10 days.

 Day 14 - Homeward Bound